sinsys/dsa-hashmaps/README.md

    - {"HalfElven": "Arwen"},
    - {"Ent": "Treebeard"}
  - Print your hash map and notice the length and items that are hashed in your hash map.
 Have you hashed all the items you were asked to?
+   - > The length is 9.
+Yes I have.
  - Retrieve the value that is hashed in the key "Maiar" and Hobbit.
+   - > Maiar = "Sauron"
+   - > Hobbit = "Frodo"
  - What are the values of Maiar and Hobbit that you have?
 Is there a discrepancy?
 Explain your answer.
+   - > Maiar = "Sauron"
+   - > Hobbit = "Frodo"
  - What is the capacity of your hash table after you have hashed all the above items?
 Explain your answer.
+   - > 24.
+Original size is 8.
+Once the HashMap hits 50% capacity, it increases its capacity to 3 * capacity, making it 24.

 ### 2. WhatDoesThisDo